mkossatz/messaging_with_ocp_amq_streams/README.md

 ## Install AMQ Streams Operator

 1. Define OpenShift namespace in ops/kafka-operator.yaml
-2. Apply the Kafka (AMQ Streams) operator configuration
+2. Apply the Kafka (AMQ Streams) Operator configuration
 <br/> (make sure you are in the correct namespace)

     ```Shell
     oc apply -f ops/kafka-operator.yaml
     ```

-1. Review the pods state to see when the operator is running
+3. Review the pods state to see when the operator is running

     ```Shell
     oc get pods -w